 The Face Manager maintains a protocol (string) to shared_ptr<ProtocolFactory> mapping (m_factories) to facilitate Face creation tasks.
 The mapping is initialized during configuration by the processSection- methods.
 Each subsection processor creates a factory of the appropriate type and stores it in the mapping.
-For example, the TCP processor creates a shared_ptr<TcpFactory> and adds it to the map with "tcp", "tcp4", and "tcp6" keys.
-When the FaceManager receives command to create a Face that specifies FaceURI that starts with "tcp://", "tcp4://", "tcp6://", it will use this factory to properly dispatch the request.
-The factory will use the protocol specified in the FaceURI to further dispatch the request to the appropriate IPv4 or IPv6 channel (when just "tcp://" protocol is specified, the factory will automatically detect the protocol).
+For example, the TCP processor creates a shared_ptr<TcpFactory> and adds it to the map with "tcp4" and "tcp6" keys.
+When the FaceManager receives command to create a Face that specifies FaceURI that starts with "tcp4://", "tcp6://", it will use this factory to properly dispatch the request.
+The factory will use the protocol specified in the FaceURI to further dispatch the request to the appropriate IPv4 or IPv6 channel (Note that "tcp://" protocol is no longer supported).
 Refer to Section 2 for more details on the workings and interactions of the ProtocolFactory, Channel, and Face classes.